-Lehigh County District Attorney Jim Martin and Coroner Scott Grim are asking for the public's help in identifying a man who was shot to death and whose body was found Nov.
+Lehigh County District Attorney Jim Martin and Coroner Scott Grim are asking for the public's help in identifying a man who was shot to death and whose Nov.
 1 along Applewood Drive in South Whitehall.

 The authorities released two forensic sketches of the homicide victim on Wednesday in hopes that the public can help identify him.